Tyler Clutts: Chicago Bears

 In 2011, during the preseason finale against the Chicago Bears, Clutts attracted interest from Bears special teams coordinator Dave Toub, who felt that Clutts would be a decent addition to the team.
 On September 7, he was signed by the Bears from the Cleveland Brown's practice squad to a three-year deal.
-He appeared in 16 games with 8 starts.
+He appeared in 16 games with eight starts.

 When long snapper Patrick Mannelly went down with an injury against the San Diego Chargers, Clutts filled in his role until the arrival of Chris Massey.
 Clutts was also in the running for the fullback spot on the NFC team for the 2012 Pro Bowl, but did not make it.
 He contributed to running back Matt Forte's Pro Bowl season.

 Houston Texans

 On August 31, 2012, Clutts was traded to the Houston Texans in exchange for CB Sherrick McManis.
 He was a reserve fullback behind James Casey and played on special teams.
+He appeared in all 16 games.
 He was released on August 31, 2013.

 Miami Dolphins

 On September 1, 2013, Clutts was claimed off waivers by the Miami Dolphins.
-He played in 4 games but did not record any statistics.
+He played in four games with the team but did not record any statistics.
 On October 1, he was released after the team experienced a series of injuries on the defensive unit.

 Dallas Cowboys

 In 2013, the Dallas Cowboys went through most of the season without a true fullback.
 On December 3, after Lance Dunbar was placed on the injured reserve list, Clutts was signed as a free agent, reuniting with his former Cleveland Browns running back coach Gary Brown.
+He played in four games with the Cowboys to end the 2013 regular season.

 In 2014, he helped block for DeMarco Murray, who would become the NFL's leading rusher for the season.
-In the divisional round 21-26 playoff loss against the Green Bay Packers, he scored his first career touchdown on a catch for one yard touchdown in Dallas' loss to the Packers in the divisional round of the playoffs Sunday.
+He appeared in all 16 games and started one in the regular season.
+In the Divisional Round 21–26 playoff loss against the Green Bay Packers, he scored his first career touchdown on a catch for one yard touchdown.

 In 2015, after Clutts contract expired, the team signed free agent fullbacks Jed Collins and Ray Agnew for salary cap reasons.
 On May 18, Collins was released after just two months and Clutts was re-signed.
 With the departure in free agency of Murray, Clutts was used during the preseason for depth purposes as a running back.
 He made the team and helped block for Darren McFadden who rushed for 1,000 yards.
-He was not re-signed at the end of the season and was replaced with Keith Smith.
+He appeared in all 16 games and started five in the regular season.
+He was not re-signed at the end of the season.